What are British Airways Avios? And Tier Points? And how do you use the American Express voucher?

 – Gold – once you collect 1500 tier points in your BA calendar year – check-in in first class, priority boarding, fast track, First lounge access (different lounges from business class), extra luggage on any flight, more reward seats available when you use your miles (in economy only for some strange reason) and pre-selection of seats.

 And how do you progress on those tiers?
 Well, it depends on the flights you take.
 Rule of thumb: a economy return flight within Europe will give you 20 tier points, where as a business class trip will give you 80 tier points.
-I recently discovered that destinations like Greece, Cyprus and Turkey give you double (e.g. 160 tier points on business class).
+Destinations like Greece, Cyprus, Tenerife and Turkey give you double (e.g. 160 tier points on business class).

 A premium economy ticket to the US or the Middle East, for example, will give you 180 tier points, where as business class will give you 280 tier points.
 So you just need to do the math.
 With 2 premium economy tickets to the US and a couple European flights, you are silver.